sedol1339/files/abstracts.md

 Santurkar, S., Tsipras, D., Ilyas, A., & Madry, A. (2018).
 How Does Batch Normalization Help Optimization? arXiv, 1805.11604.
 Retrieved from https://arxiv.org/abs/1805.11604v5

+    - We find that in a certain sense BatchNorm does not reduce internal covariate shift
+    - We find that BatchNorm makes the optimization landscape significantly more smooth, so we can use larger LR
+    - The Lipschitzness of both the loss and the gradients are improved with BatchNorm
+    - A number of other natural normalization techniques have a similar (and, sometime, even stronger) effect
+    - It could be the case that the smoothening effect of BatchNorm’s encourages converging to more flat minima

 Scaman, K., & Virmaux, A. (2018).
 Lipschitz regularity of deep neural networks: analysis and efficient estimation. arXiv, 1805.10965.
 Retrieved from https://arxiv.org/abs/1805.10965v2

 Shamir, O. (2018).
 Are ResNets Provably Better than Linear Predictors? arXiv, 1804.06739.
 Retrieved from https://arxiv.org/abs/1804.06739v4

+    - We prove that that ResNet optimization landscape contains NO local minima with value above what can be obtained with a linear predictor (namely a 1-layer network)
+    - We use minimal or no assumptions on the network architecture, data distribution, or loss function
+    - We show a certain architectural tweak that allows SGD to achieve loss close or better than any linear predictor

 Shaw, P., Uszkoreit, J., & Vaswani, A. (2018).
 Self-Attention with Relative Position Representations. arXiv, 1803.02155.
 Retrieved from https://arxiv.org/abs/1803.02155v2

 Tarnowski, W., Warchoł, P., Jastrzębski, S., Tabor, J., & Nowak, M. A. (2018).
 Dynamical Isometry is Achieved in Residual Networks in a Universal Way for any Activation Function. arXiv, 1809.08848.
 Retrieved from https://arxiv.org/abs/1809.08848v3

     - In ResNets dynamical isometry (https://arxiv.org/abs/1312.6120) is achievable for any activation function
-    - We ise Free Probability and Random Matrix Theories (FPT & RMT)
+    - We use Free Probability and Random Matrix Theories (FPT & RMT)
     - We study initial and late phases of the learning processes

 Thorpe, M., & van Gennip, Y. (2018).
 Deep Limits of Residual Neural Networks. arXiv, 1810.11741.
 Retrieved from https://arxiv.org/abs/1810.11741v4

     - We study ResNet as a discretisation of an ODE
-    - Some convergence studies that connect the discrete setting to a continuum problem
+    - We study convergence to connect the discrete setting to a continuum problem

 Wang, W., Sun, Y., Eriksson, B., Wang, W., & Aggarwal, V. (2018).
 Wide Compression: Tensor Ring Nets. arXiv, 1802.09052.
 Retrieved from https://arxiv.org/abs/1802.09052v1

-    - Tensor Ring (TR) factorizations to compress existing MLPs and CNNs
+    - We propose Tensor Ring (TR) factorizations to compress existing MLPs and CNNs
-    - with little or no quality degredation on image classification
+    - It compresses with little or no quality degredation on image classification

 Wu, Y., & He, K. (2018).
 Group Normalization. arXiv, 1803.08494.
 Retrieved from https://arxiv.org/abs/1803.08494v3

+    - Problem: Batch Normalization (BN) works poorly with small batches
+    - We present Group Normalization (GN) as a simple alternative to BN
+    - GN divides the channels into groups and computes within each group the mean and variance for normalization
+    - This computation is independent of batch size
+    - On ResNet-50 trained in ImageNet with batch size of 2, GN has 10.6% lower error than its BN counterpart
+    - When using typical batch sizes, GN is comparably good with BN
+    - GN can be naturally transferred from pre-training to fine-tuning (while fine-tuning BN works poorly)

 Xiao, L., Bahri, Y., Sohl-Dickstein, J., Schoenholz, S. S., & Pennington, J. (2018).
 Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks. arXiv, 1806.05393.
 Retrieved from https://arxiv.org/abs/1806.05393v2